phaustin/climate_students_eoas/content/ugradsyllabus.rst

    - Students choose final project topic from a selection in discussion with instructors

 Week 8 (6 - 12 Mar) - Modelling coupled atmosphere-ocean circulation and internal variability (RHW)
-   - Pre-class reading: Chapter 7 and 8 of Global Physical Climatology (Ocean General Circulation and Climate and Intraseasonal and Interannual variability)
+   - Pre-class reading: Chapter 7 and 8 of Global Physical Climatology

    - Pre-class Quiz #7